xlnfinance/xln/wiki/1_channels.md

 For encoding of any binary arrays in Fairlayer we use Recursive Length Prefix library.
 After rlp.encode(state) we sign it and share the sig with the partner.

-The first element of the state is `methodMap('disputeWith')`.
-We always use `methodMap` utility to hop back and forth between a string and it's compact int index to save bytes.
+The first element of the state is `map('disputeWith')`.
+We always use `map` utility to hop back and forth between a string and it's compact int index to save bytes.
 The second element consists of metadata: left user pubkey, right user pubkey, nonce (the higher is move valid one), offdelta and asset id.

 The other two elements are hashlocks which we will get back to later.